 Sustainability at Biogen stems from our commitment to both innovation and ethical conduct.
 By continually expanding our approach to sustainability and encompassing economic, social and environmental factors, we believe we will build a stronger, more vital company capable of making new discoveries that could improve the lives of many more people in the future.

-As a responsible biotechnology company committed to improving human health, Biogen has aligned our climate approach and strategy, Healthy Climate, Healthy LivesTM, with guidance on the scale of action needed to limit warming to no more than 1.5°C. We are advancing the United Nations Sustainable Development Goal (SDG) 13: Take urgent action to combat climate change and its impacts.
+As a responsible biotechnology company committed to improving human health, Biogen has aligned our climate approach with guidance on the scale of action needed to limit warming to no more than 1.5°C. We are advancing the United Nations Sustainable Development Goal (SDG) 13: Take urgent action to combat climate change and its impacts.
 At the same time, we promote SDG 3: Ensure healthy lives and promote wellbeing for all at all ages.

 Biogen appreciates the importance of biodiversity to our stakeholders and our business, as a broad range of natural resources and raw materials are often required for developing new therapies that can promote human health.
 We also understand that our consumption of natural resources may impact the ecosystems from which they are drawn.